What is an abdominal angiogram?

 What happens after an abdominal angiogram?

 After the procedure, you will be taken to the recovery room for observation.
-Medical
+Healthcare

 staff will watch the blood flow and feeling in your leg where the injection catheter

-was inserted.
+was put in.
 A nurse will check your vital signs and the injection site.

 You will stay flat in bed in a recovery room for several hours after the procedure.